mozmeao/lumbergh/docs/architecture/decisions/0002-convert-to-static.md

    Django project.
  - Setup a webhook from Greenhouse to Netlify to update the site whenever a Job Post gets updated.
+ - Setup a webhook to trigger a daily site rebuild in addition to the Greenhouse webook.
+Monitor with Dead Man's Snitch.

 ## Consequences